The Best Flea Collars for Dogs in 2022

 Things to Consider Before Buying a Flea Collar for Your Dog

-Not all dog flea collars were created equal.
-There are plenty of individual features which could impact your decision-making process.
-After all, you want to choose the one which is going to be most effective for your furry friend.
+Not all dog flea collars are created equal.
+There are plenty of individual features that could impact your decision-making process.
+After all, you want to choose the model that is going to be most effective for your furry friend.
 So, here are some things to consider before you make a purchase.

 - Natural or Chemical

-You can either select dog flea collars which are infused with chemical or natural oils.
-Many people consider the chemical collars to be more effective, but they also have more side effects, so it really is a judgement call.
+You can either select dog flea collars which are infused with chemical substances or natural ingredients such as essential oils.
+In general, "chemical" collars are more effective, however, they also have more side effects and can be a bit irritating for some dogs.
 Your decision may also be influenced by how bad the outbreak of parasites has become.
-If it is serious, a chemical collar may be the better option, but a natural collar is good for general containment and prevention.
-While some flea collars will only protect against future flea outbreaks, others will kill the ones currently on your pet.
+If it is a serious infestation, a chemical collar is definitely a better option, but if pure prevention is what you're after, a natural collar may be ideal.
+While some flea collars will only protect against future flea outbreaks, others will kill the ones currently on your pet as well.

 - Water Resistance

 Dogs come in all sizes, and so too do flea collars.
 There is no point buying a collar which is not the right size for your four-legged friend, so it is worth getting out the tape measure before making your decision.
-It is also worth checking the adjustability of your chosen flea collar.
-You may need to alter the size of the collar based on any weight changes or perhaps your dog becomes shaggier and hairier during the winter months.
+It is also worth checking the adjustability of your chosen flea collar because you may need to alter the size of the collar based on any weight changes or growth spurts.

 - Length of Protection

 Obviously, it is important to know exactly how long your dog’s flea collar is going to remain effective for.
 Generally, flea collars continue working for a period of three months or longer.
-Many of the ones which we have discussed above last for at least five months.
-The longer the protection period, the less often that you will have to worry about changing your dog’s collar, which certainly makes your life just a little bit easier!
+Many of the ones which we have discussed above last for up to 7 months.
+The longer the protection period, the less often that you will have to worry about changing your dog’s collar, which certainly makes your life a little bit easier!

 - Effectiveness Against Pests